Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: System Overview

 \subsection{Central unit}

-The CU is in charge of allocating resources, controlling the RUs, and processing data.
+The CU is in charge of allocating resources, synchronizing the units in a stripe, and processing data.
 Each CU comprises PAs, mixers, couplers, ADC/DAC, phase-locked loops (PLL), and a digital signal processing unit (see Fig.~\ref{CU}).
 The CU is capable to operate in full-duplex mode to communicate with one UE simultaneously.